HTTP-RPC/Kilo/README.md

 }
 ```

 `List` parameters are implicitly required, since a list argument will never be `null` (although it may be empty).
-For all other types, HTTP 400 will be returned if a required value is not provided.
+For all other types, HTTP 403 will be returned if a required parameter is not provided.

 ### Path Variables
 Path variables are specified by a "?" character in an endpoint's resource path: